saimonesh/passwordSaver/README.md

 # passwordSaver
-Android Application to store your application passwords
+Android Application to store your passwords